George William Patchett: Career

-In his early career he was a motor cycle racer for motorcycle manufacturers such as Brough Superior, McEvoy and the Belgian arms company FN.
-At Pendine, Wales he won the Welsh TT in 1925 and the Welsh TT sidecar in 1927 on Brough machines.
+In his early career, he competed as a motorcycle racer for motorcycle manufacturers such as Brough Superior, McEvoy and the Belgian arms company FN.
+At Pendine, Wales, he won the Welsh TT in 1925 and the Welsh TT sidecar in 1927 on Brough machines.

-In 1930 he was recruited by the Czech arms manufacturer František Janeček, founder of the JAWA motorcycle company.
-Janeček wanted to build a cheaper motor cycle than their current model.
-Patchett's contacts with the Villiers company enabled a new JAWA model to be designed around the Villiers 175cc two-stroke engine which proved very popular.
+In 1930 he was recruited by the Czech arms manufacturer František Janeček, founder of the JAWA motorcycle company, to work as an engineer and a racer.
+Due to the economic recession Janeček wanted to build a cheaper motorcycle than their 500cc model.
+Patchett's contacts with the Villiers company enabled a new Jawa 175 Villiers to be designed around the Villiers 175cc two-stroke engine which proved very popular.

-On the outbreak of World War II in 1939, Patchett returned to England and started work under the auto-engineer George Lanchester at the Sterling Armaments Company in Dagenham, Essex, helping to gear up manufacture of the Lanchester sub-machine gun.
+Patchett was an amateur photographer and took photos and videos of the Nazi Occupation of Czechoslovakia on 15 March 1939.
+At the outbreak of World War II, Patchett returned to England and started work under the auto-engineer George Lanchester at the Sterling Armaments Company in Dagenham, Essex, helping to gear up manufacture of the Lanchester sub-machine gun.
 On his way out of Prague he managed to throw prototype samples of Janeček's new anti-tank device over the wall of the British Embassy.

 By 1942, he was leading a design team to design a new sub-machine gun to the army's specification which was referred to as the "Patchett Machine Carbine".
-After successfully taking part in extensive army trials in the mid to late 1940s it was adopted by the British Army to replace the Sten gun and known by them as the 9mm Sterling sub-machine gun L2A1.
+After successfully taking part in extensive army trials in the mid to late 1940s the Sterling submachine gun was adopted by the British Army to replace the Sten gun and known by them as the "9mm Sterling sub-machine gun L2A1".
 A modified version, the L2A3, was the very popular Sterling Mk IV which saw service until the 1990s.